 "See you later, Alphonse!"
 Waving her goodbye, she was getting ready to enter the small cafe, when a gloved hand reached for the door handle before she could even register it, nearly knocking her out of the way.
 Sputtering in surprise, she saw a flash of golden hair tied in a ponytail, brush by her without so much as an, 'Excuse me' or 'Move' said on their way by.
-Winry was never mean spirited by nature, but had always been a fairly courteous person and found herself offended and angry by this impolite behavior.
+Winry was never mean spirited by nature and had always been a fairly courteous person, but she found herself offended and angry by this impolite behavior.
 Walking in after the person, she went to tap the shoulder of the instigator, intent on giving them a piece of her mind.
 Noting the ponytail, she spoke before her fingers had physically touched them, to get their attention.

 "Excuse me miss?"
 Speaking in a sharp tone for her, Winry waited for the lady to face her.
-However, when the 'lady' turned to meet her steady glare, she was shocked silent by the man in front of her's strikingly stunning face.
+However, when the 'lady' turned to meet her steady glare, she was shocked silent by the man in front of her having the most strikingly stunning face.
 For the second time that day, she was looking into the most uncommonly colored, honey golden eyes she had ever seen.
 Was this whole campus littered with gorgeous men?
 Well, he would have been gorgeous if not for his hard eyes, and flat frowning mouth.
 Eyebrow raising at her lack of words, Winry searched for what she had originally been ready to say, coming up depressingly empty.
-More than anything she felt a furious blush rise to her cheeks at having referred to this man as a woman.
+She felt a furious blush rise to her cheeks at having referred to this man as a woman.
 In an almost uncivil tone, he spoke.

 "As you can clearly see I'm not a miss, so what do you want?"
 Instantly the heat of her former irritation doused any attraction she may have been momentarily confused with.
 His cocky demeanor was enough to put her off alone.

 Thankfully, she found the large room and slipped in the door with a few minutes to spare.
 Quickly assessing the remaining seats, she sighed in resignation that they were nearly all at the front of the class.
 Winry was an excellent student, able to put up with even the most insufferable of uninteresting topics but she preferred the anonymity of the back row.
 She liked to prove herself through hard work and good test scores, not from being called on incessantly because she was within eyesight.
 Setting down her cup and bag, she began pulling her course materials onto her desk.
 In high school she had always done well in biology, so this would hopefully be no different.
-As she took her seat, she caught a bit of the conversation going on right next to her.
+As she took her seat, she caught a bit of the conversation going on within the single row of desks in front of her.